machines-in-motion/breathing-cat/README.md

 In the most simple case you can run it like this:

 ```
-mpiis-doc-build --package-dir path/to/package --output-dir path/to/output
+bcat --package-dir path/to/package --output-dir path/to/output
 ```

-If no package version is specified, `mpiis-doc-build` tries to find it by checking a number of files in the package directory.
+If no package version is specified, `bcat` tries to find it by checking a number of files in the package directory.
 If no version is found this way, it fails with an error.
 In this case, you can explicitly specify the version using `--package-version`.

-`mpiis-doc-build` tries to automatically detect if the package contains Python code and, if yes, adds a Python API section to the documentation.
+`bcat` tries to automatically detect if the package contains Python code and, if yes, adds a Python API section to the documentation.
 However, if your package contains Python modules that are only generated at build-time (e.g. Python bindings for C++ code) you can use `--python-dir` to specify the directory where the Python modules are installed to.
 This way, the generated modules will be included in the documentation as well.

-For a complete list of options see `mpiis-doc-build --help`.
+For a complete list of options see `bcat --help`.

+Instead of the `bcat` executable, you can also use `python -m breathing_cat`.